This article was last updated on May 11, 2023.

 Will it come at a cost to my business or my health plan members?

-When it comes to cost for your health plan members, the COVID-19 vaccine and its administration will be covered at no out-of-pocket cost throughout the public health emergency.
-After the public health emergency, the COVID-19 vaccine and its administration will be covered at no out-of-pocket cost to members as an ACA preventative service, if applicable to your health plan.
+When it comes to cost for your health plan members, the COVID-19 vaccine and its administration will be covered at no out-of-pocket cost to members as an ACA preventative service, if applicable to your health plan.

 When it comes to the cost to your business, it depends on your funding type.
-Although there is no cost for the vaccine serum being distributed by the federal government through Operation Warp Speed, administration of the vaccine billed by providers could be passed on to your plan if you are a self-funded group.
+Administration of the vaccine billed by providers could be passed on to your plan if you are a self-funded group.